 Be proactive and follow up with the hiring manager so that you will stay fresh in his mind.
 Don’t become a stalker.
 Following him to his car every night for a week is going to get creepy real fast.
 Rather than getting a callback, you’ll end up with a restraining order!
 Send a thank you, whether by mail or email.
 Stay professional and to the point.
 You’re not writing a love letter after all.
 If you don’t hear back in a week, refrain from the stalking option and give the hiring manager a call.
 Hopefully, your passion was well-balanced and the hiring manager wants you for the job.

-See Also: How to Rekindle the Passion for Your Job
+See Also: How to Figure Out Your Passion

 Showing that you are passionate about the job takes some work on your part.
 You can’t simply waltz into the interview in a lackadaisical manner and expect to get the job.
 Being careless and lacking the right amount of enthusiasm can quickly move you down to the slush pile of candidates who won’t be considered.
 Make that positive impact and stay engaged.
 Respond intelligently and be proactive in your follow up.